UPDATED Dec. 31, 2019:

 ORIGINAL STORY, Sept.
 3, 2019:

 Two youth committed to the Oregon Youth Authority (OYA) escaped from the Young Women’s Transitional Program (YWTP) the evening of Sept.
 2, 2019.
-Adina Green, 18 (shown at right), and another 16-year-old youth were on a supervised group visit to a community meeting when they left without permission and evaded staff.
+Adina Green, 18, and another 16-year-old youth were on a supervised group visit to a community meeting when they left without permission and evaded staff.

 Green was committed to the legal custody of OYA in February 2018 on charges of Burglary 1 and Theft 2.
 The other youth was committed in August 2018 on a charge of Unauthorized Use of a Motor Vehicle.
 Escape warrants have been issued, and law enforcement notified.
 OYA’s primary concern is for the well-being of the youth.